agoutsmedt/website/content/en/post/2022-01-03-roadmap-quantitative-HPE/index.en.markdown

 1. I was working on large sets of data and *bibliometrix* appeared a bit slow for that;
 2. I found the functions a bit like black boxes, and not really compatible with the *tidyverse* spirit.
 However, it seems very rich and I am sure it worth exploring.

-Once you have your data—which is far from being an easy step[^7]—I have developed, with the help of [Alexandre Truc](https://sites.google.com/view/alexandre-truc/home-and-contact) and [François Claveau](https://www.epistemopratique.org/en/), a package to make the creation of very large networks of bibliographic data easy and fast: [biblionetwork](https://agoutsmedt.github.io/biblionetwork/) ([Goutsmedt, Claveau, and Truc 2021](#ref-R-biblionetwork)).
+Once you have your data—which is far from being an easy step[^7]—I have developed, with the help of [Alexandre Truc](https://sites.google.com/view/alexandre-truc/home-and-contact) and [François Claveau](https://www.epistemopratique.org/en/), a package to make the creation of very large networks of bibliographic data easy and fast: [biblionetwork](https://agoutsmedt.github.io/biblionetwork/) ([Goutsmedt, Truc, and Claveau 2023](#ref-goutsmedt_2023_7677369)).
 What you need as an input is a corpus and the references cited by this corpus, and you will be able to create easily a list of links between articles, references, authors, institutions, *etc.*, with different measures of weights for these links.

 Once you have your edges/links, you can create a network with the help of the [igraph](https://igraph.org/r/) package ([Csardi and Nepusz 2006](#ref-igraph2006)). *igraph* is a very rich package with many functions to calculate network statistics (like centrality measures), find clusters and arrange the nodes in space.
 However, manipulating networks with *igraph* is not always very intuitive.
 Fortunately, the [tidygraph](https://tidygraph.data-imaginist.com/) package ([Pedersen 2020](#ref-R-tidygraph)) allows you to transform the networks in “tidy” data, in the *tidyverse* spirit, and to manipulate the networks accordingly.
 Similarly, the [ggraph](https://ggraph.data-imaginist.com/) package ([Pedersen 2021](#ref-R-ggraph)), which is an extension of *ggplot2*, allows the production of nice network visualisations.